a-dubs/smart-backdoor-auth-panel/README.md

 # Smart Backdoor Auth Panel

-3D-Printed access panel that will provide authentication for my custom smart deadbolt
+3D-Printed access panel that will provide authentication for my custom smart deadbolt using either RFID, fingerprints, or a keypad

 <br>